briandleahy/clean-code-notes/README.md

 2.  *Extract try-except blocks.*
     Error processing should be distinct from regular processing (cf. "Functions should do one thing"; error handling is a thing).
 Plus, the fewer lines in the `try-except` block, the less the possibilities of additional exceptions slipping through.
 3.  *Provide context when you raise an exception.*
-    Use informative error messages, that describe the intent of the operation that failed.
+    Use informative error messages that describe the intent of the operation that failed.

 Comments